KJWhitehead/space-for-good/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support and guidance throughout the development of this project.
+- I would like to thank my Code Institute facilitator, [Iris Smok](https://www.linkedin.com/in/irissmok/) for her clear desire to mould me into a coder.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) and particularly the WECA/Coleg Gwent group for the moral support; it kept me going during long periods of self doubt and imposter syndrome.
 - I would like to thank my partner for believing in me, and allowing me to make this transition into software development.